 But not all goals are created equal.
 How you go about identifying and setting goals affects whether you can achieve them just as much as your action plan does.
-Increase your chances of success by setting SMART goals.
+Increase your chances of success by creating SMART goals.

 What Are SMART Goals?

+Are you asking yourself what are SMART goals?
 When you set a SMART goal, you simultaneously build your plan for how to achieve it.
 How?
 SMART goals are designed in a way that provides a project structure with guidelines while also defining success and outlining exactly how to measure it.